LeonardoCofone/LerriAI_dev/README.md

 1. **Login or register** via Google OAuth
 2. Backend creates a personal file in `data/` with user info
 3. Access the **main PWA dashboard**
-4. Chat with Lonar, check schedule, and receive notifications
+4. Chat with Lerri, check schedule, and receive notifications

 ---